For daily wit & wisdom, sign up for the Almanac newsletter.

-Ever harvested sunflower seeds?
-My sunflowers are usually ready to be harvested beginning in mid-September and into October.
-I mostly give my sunflower heads to the chickens and birds to peck, but you can also harvest and roast sunflower seeds to enjoy them yourself!
+Ever harvested your own sunflower seeds?
+I mostly give my sunflower heads to the chickens and birds to peck at, but you can also harvest and roast sunflower seeds to enjoy them yourself!
 Here’s how.

 Sunflowers(Helianthus annuus) are native annual flowers which come in many different colors and patterns.
 Some reach for the heavens with one thick stem putting all of their energy into a single giant flower.
 Others spread out with many branches inviting you to pick them so that they can “come again.”